TonnyL/Awesome_APIs/README.md

 + [Weather](#weather)
 + [More Resource](#more-resource)

-### ACG
+### Anime
++ [AcgClub](https://github.com/Rabtman/AcgClub/wiki/%E5%AE%85%E7%A4%BEAcgClub-API) - AcgClub API provides ACG-related aggregation services.
 + [hitokoto](https://hitokoto.cn/api) - hitokoto API provides a one-word service, which can be a line in anime, or a variety of small paragraphs on the network.
-+ [AcgClub](https://github.com/Rabtman/AcgClub/wiki/%E5%AE%85%E7%A4%BEAcgClub-API) - AcgClub API provides ACG-related aggregation services.

 ### Blogging
 + [Blogger](https://developers.google.com/blogger/) - The Blogger API v3 allows you to create new blog posts, edit or delete existing posts, and query for posts that match particular criteria.
 + [Medium](https://github.com/Medium/medium-api-docs) - Access to the data of [medium.com](https://medium.com/).
 + [Weebly](https://cloud-developer.weebly.com/) - With Weebly Cloud, you provide Weebly’s best-in-class website builder to enable your customers to create their own website, blog or online store in minutes, while you maintain full control over billing, support, and the customer relationship.
 + [WordPress](https://codex.wordpress.org/WordPress_APIs) - Access to WordPress's APIs.
 + [Telegraph](http://telegra.ph/api) - Access to Telegraph's APIs, Telegram's publishing service.

 ### Books
 + [An API Of Ice And Fire](https://anapioficeandfire.com/) - The An API of Ice And Fire provide data about all Book, Characters, Houses from the universe of 'A Song of Ice and Fire' in JSON format.
 Authentication is not required.
 Node and Swift libraries available.
 + [Open Library Books API](https://openlibrary.org/developers/api) - Open Library is an open, editable library catalog, building towards a web page for every book ever published.
 + [The New York Public Library Digital Collections API](http://api.repo.nypl.org/) - For more than a century, The NY Public Library has amassed an extraordinary trove of rare and unique material covering the full spectrum of recorded knowledge.
 + [Bookshare](http://developer.bookshare.org/) - The Bookshare API allows our partners to enable their customers with qualified print disabilities to search,browse and download books and periodicals.